 Can you share examples of how you have been able to take action based on the data that is being collected using CMC RIMS?

 Julie: We ran our Pilot project in Chaffee County with the Recreation in Balance volunteer program.
 We asked the team of volunteers to do an assessment of 1000 campsites in Chaffee County.
-We trained a team of 120 volunteers, a majority of the assessments were done by 10-20.
+Additionally, we trained a team of 120 volunteers, and a majority of the assessments were done by 10-20.
 The assessments were done last fall, July – October 2019.
-Each assessment took 5-10 minutes and they were asked to record the condition of the campsites based on trash, campfire rings, human impact, etc. Since the completion of the 1000 assessments, our team has done a thorough review and analysis of the data they recorded to prioritize which campsites to address.
-We have a series of rapid response projects planned for this summer 2020 that include campfire ring dispersal, trash clean-up, and removing campsites.
+Each assessment took 5-10 minutes.
+They were asked to record the condition of the campsites based on trash, campfire rings, human impact, etc. Since the completion of the 1000 assessments, our team has done a thorough review and analysis of the crowdsourced data they recorded to prioritize which campsites to address.
+We have a series of rapid response projects planned for this summer 2020.
+These includes campfire ring dispersal, trash clean-up, and removing campsites.

 Julie: Last year was our pilot year.
 We were fairly restrictive on how many people we wanted to use the app.
 We ended up with 300-400 users.
-Since then we have moved all our training online so it is much more accessible.
+Since then we have moved all our training online.
+It is much more accessible.
 We are gearing up to go fully public with the app itself.
 Our goal is to get over 1000 users on the app this year.
-We are especially focused on getting a wide variety of geographic distribution throughout Colorado so our data collection is more far reaching.
+We are especially focused on getting a wide variety of geographic distribution throughout Colorado so our data collection is more far-reaching.
 More users = more data.

-How has your experience been using Neat Data to analyze data from CMC RIMS?
+How has your experience been using Neat Data to analyze crowdsourced data from CMC RIMS?

-How much time do you spend playing with the data in your day-to-day work?
+How much time do you spend playing with the crowdsourced data in your day-to-day work?

 Julie: It varies – at least weekly.
 Sometimes I’ll be there everyday if I’m going in and building new dashboards.
 In preparation for our Data Blitz in May I’ve been logging in to Neat Data at least a couple of times a week.